Medvedev in 5, finally, advances to 4th round in Australia - WHIZ News

 “He said just before leaving that he’s sure I’m going to win the match.
 He’s going to leave me alone to be more calm,” Medvedev explained in his on-court TV interview after Saturday’s 6-3, 6-3, 4-6, 3-6, 6-0 win.
 “It was a good thing to do.
 Luckily I won.”

-Medvedev had been bothered by a problem with his upper left leg and left the court with a trainer for a medical timeout late in the fourth set.
+Medvedev had been bothered by a problem with his upper left leg and had a medical timeout for treatment late in the fourth set.

-While he was falling behind in that set, Medvedev yelled after dropping a point: “Unbelievable!
-This is unbelievable!”

 When he fell behind 5-2 in the fourth, Medvedev shouted, “I never saw something like this!”